Москва

 In some cases, the place where the beer is made can also be responsible for the style of the beer.
 An example is Trappist beer, which is essentially an ale as well, but unique.
 It is brewed only in 13 breweries around the world, necessarily located in abbeys.
 However, all breweries regularly confirm their right to brew these beers by complying with a strict list of requirements, for example, obligatorily giving part of the proceeds to charity.

-To taste all popular beer styles, come to the beer restaurant We'll find a drink you'll definitely like!
+To taste all popular beer styles, come to the beer restaurant.
+We'll find a drink you'll definitely like!

 Read also